Alvington, Gloucestershire: Transport

 Alvington lies on the A48 road, which runs from Chepstow in Monmouthshire, Wales, to Gloucester, England.
 The nearest railway stations can also be found in Lydney (on local trains from Gloucester) and Chepstow on more regular national routes.
 The Stagecoach West number 24 bus serves the village on its Chepstow to Cinderford route from Mondays to Saturdays.

 Politics

 Alvington is represented by the county councillor for Tidenham division and the two district councillors for Alvington, Aylburton and West Lydney ward in the Forest of Dean District Council.
-The Forest of Dean is represented in Parliament by Mark Harper MP (Conservative Party).
+The Forest of Dean is represented in Parliament by Matt Bishop MP (Labour Party).

 Sport

 Alvington and Woolaston Cricket Club was founded in 1983, originally playing at Woolaston Primary School, they now play their home fixtures in Alvington.
 The club competes in the K. W. Bell Forest League and the Forest Mid-Week League.

-Alvington football team reformed in 2016 after 40 years.
+Alvington Football Club reformed in 2024 after almost 50 years under the name Alvington Star FC, headed up by Stuart Lodge and Tom Vincent along with Russell Robinson.
+The team's home kit is currently amber and black striped shirts with black shorts and black socks, and their away kit is white and green squared with green shorts and green socks.
+Their home pitch can be found at Alvington Playing Fields in Court Lane., where teams currently change in converted shipping containers in the far corner of the field, which is shared with the Cricket Club.
+Plans to build a new multi-use facility are almost complete and, subject to remaining funds being collected, the facility is expected to be built in the next few years.
+In their first season, Alvington Star made the quarter-finals of the County Cup losing narrowly 1-0 on the day.
+Their main rivals are local neighbours Woolaston.